 Stop the Clock Games – Drag the digital times to match them with the analog clocks.
 Stop the clock when finished!
 Can you beat your time?
 Click on one of the levels below to try it.

-To learn how to make this game interactive for a group, read Stop the Clock – Adventures in Teaching Time! on Corkboard Connections.
+To learn how to make this game more interactive for whole group or small group instruction, read Stop the Clock – Adventures in Teaching Time!